Off the Strip

 Rio Las Vegas Hotel Review: What to Expect Before You Book

 Rio Las Vegas is a large, off-Strip hotel known for oversized rooms and frequent discounts rather than location or resort polish.
-It’s best suited for value-focused travelers who want space and lower nightly rates and don’t mind being removed from the Strip core.
+It works best for value-focused travelers who want space and lower nightly rates — and do not mind being removed from the Strip core.

 Hotel Class: ★★★★★ ★★★★★ 3/5